1jour1vin

 Rated estate (2021 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-From Serralunga d'Alba, the 2018 Gaja Barolo Sperss is impossible to confuse with any other Barolo.
-The bouquet is firm and engraved, with aromas of black fruit, pencil shavings, iron, and red brick.
+Hailing from Serralunga d'Alba, the 2018 Gaja Barolo Sperss is unmistakable.
+The bouquet is firm and distinct, with aromas of black fruit, pencil shavings, iron, and red brick.
 But there is also a fragrant interlude of wild cherry, wild berries, and orange peel.
 The Barolo Conteisa is riper and silkier in this vintage, but the Sperss is more muscular, powerful, and structured.
-It promises longer aging potential and evolution in the bottle.
-2025-2055
+It promises longer aging potential and further development in the bottle.
+2025–2055

 Wine Spectator